If you follow our blog here, you know we don’t buy wholesale using any of the traditional methods.

 The traditional ways people buy wholesale involve going to tradeshows or signing up for accounts with distributors and wholesale companies.
 They will then go through those companies’ giant catalogs of branded inventory to find products they can buy to profitably resell on Amazon.

-What we do instead is cut out the middlemen (wholesalers and distributors) and try to open accounts direct with the brands we want to sell on Amazon.
+What we do instead is cut out the middlemen (wholesalers and distributors) and try to open accounts directly with the brands we want to sell on Amazon.
 Our method is much harder since brands take a lot of convincing to let you open up direct accounts, but we have found it to be more profitable, consistent, predictable, and efficient once you get good at it.

 BUT (and this is a big but) that doesn’t mean you can’t make money right now buying wholesale the traditional way.
 In fact, if you want to eventually work your way up to the way we sell wholesale, starting the traditional way is a great opportunity to get your legs under you and earn some profits while doing it.